cosmob3/code-journal/README.md

 - Was able to use flexbox to display my navigation bar links in a row.
 It took a while becaue I was typing `class=app'to the different <div> and it wasn't doing much.
 But I got it eventually!

+- Using the CSS-tricks website lots to help figure out what I am supposed to do.
+[CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-properties)

 ## January 21, 2022
 TODO: Watch yesterday's lesson